 But what sets these brands apart from traditional retailers?

-What is Direct-to-Consumer Retail?
+What is Direct To Consumer Retail?

-Direct-to-Consumer (or D2C) companies manufacture and ship their products directly to buyers without relying on traditional stores or other middlemen.
+Direct-to-consumer (or D2C) companies manufacture and ship their products directly to buyers without relying on traditional stores or other middlemen.
 This allows D2C companies to sell their products at lower costs than traditional consumer brands, and to maintain end-to-end control over the making, marketing, and distribution of products.

-Unlike their traditional retail competitors, D2C brands can experiment with different distribution models, from shipping directly to consumers, to partnerships with physical retailers, to opening pop-up shops.
+Unlike their traditional retail competitors, D2C brands can experiment with distribution models, from shipping directly to consumers, to partnerships with physical retailers, to opening pop-up shops.
 They don’t need to rely on traditional retail stores for exposure.

 Casper is taking on the mattress industry; Dollar Shave Club and Harry’s are taking on the razor industry; and The Honest Company is upending the cleaning and baby products segment.
 Some of these D2C companies, like Soylent, are building entirely new categories of product.